-Are you filing for the H1B visa 2017-2018 season?
-If so, then you’re likely wondering what sort of filing fees and costs are associated with the process.
-By law, many of the H1B visa fees in 2017 must be paid by the employer or sponsoring company.
+Are you filing for the H-1B visa in 2018-2019 season?
+If so, then you’re likely wondering what sort of H1B filing fees and costs are associated with the process.
+By law, many of the H1B visa fees in 2018 must be paid by the employer or sponsoring company.
 However, there are some third-party costs related to the petition preparation that may be paid by either the employer or the foreign worker.

 - Am I responsible for the filing cost or is my employer supposed to pay?

-For those that learn visually, here is a detailed video describing the H1B processing fees for 2017.
+For those that learn visually, here is a detailed video describing the H-1B processing fees for 2018 -2019 season.

 It’s important to have a thorough understanding of all these costs prior to filing to avoid any unwelcome surprises.
 Since there are some gray areas regarding who is responsible for certain fees, it is advised to consult an immigration attorney with your case specifics.

-As previously mentioned, the sponsoring company or employer should take care of handling the H1B visa fees for 2017 (with the exception of third party costs).
-With that said, it’s still necessary for all parties to be completely aware of the filing fees charged.
+As previously mentioned, the sponsoring company or employer should take care of handling the H-1B visa fees for 2018 (with the exception of third party costs).
+With that said, it’s still necessary for all parties to be completely aware of the H1B filing fees charged.

 There are a number of factors to take into consideration, as outlined below:

 - Standard (Basic Filing) Fee: The standard (basic) H-1B filing fee is $460 for the I-129 petition.
 This H-1B visa fee is also applicable to transfers, amendments, and renewals.

 - ACWIA (Training) Fee: For employers who have between 1-25 full-time workers, the American Competitiveness and Workforce Improvement Act fee is $750.
 For employers with 26 or more full-time employees, the fee is $1,500.
 Some organizations are exempt from this training fee including non-profits with affiliations to educational institutions, governmental research organizations, primary/secondary educational institutions, etc.